gmschroe/vfsg-who-disability/README.md

 All of my text is either dark grey or purple that meets the WCAG 2.1 AAA standards for contrast against the white background (checked using [Adobe's accessibility tools](https://color.adobe.com/create/color-accessibility)).
 I also checked the contrast of the purple dots against the grey dots in the "global population" circle.

 The size of all of the text is 10+ pt when the image width is 6.5+ inches, with the most important messages in larger font sizes.
-The visualisation can also be viewed at a larger size if desired.
+The visualisation has a high resolution so that it can be viewed at a larger size if desired.

+### Data accessibility

+The image has the following alt text:

+*A visualisation that represents every 1 million people in the world with one dot to show that 1 in 6 people, or 1.3 billion people worldwide, have a significant disability.
+To show the diversity of people with disabilities, the dots are rearranged into three stacked bar charts that provide sex, age, and country income level demographics.*

+One downside of using R to make a static visualisation is that, to my knowledge, there isn't a way to allow screen readers to navigate the different chart elements.
+To make sure the key messages are still accessible, I also provide a text version of the main messages and statistics below the visualisation.

 ## Other design choices